Skip to main content

 2 mentions Positive Neutral Negative

-The game suffers from stability issues, including buggy puzzles that cause soft locks and random performance problems such as FPS drops and freezes, particularly during material gathering.
+The game experiences stability issues, including buggy puzzles that lead to soft locks and occasional performance problems such as FPS drops and freezes during material gathering.

 • “Buggy puzzles cause soft locks.”